zhengyudi/zhengyudi.github.io/source/about/index.md

 # Short Bio

-I am a research assistant in the [Faculty of Informatics, University of Lugano][1], under the supervision of [Prof. Walter Binder][2].
+I am a senior researcher at Oracle Labs, working on the [Graal project][4].
 My research interests include program analysis, virtual machine, and dynamic compilation.

+Previously, I was a research assistant in the [Faculty of Informatics, University of Lugano][1], under the supervision of [Prof. Walter Binder][2].
+I received a doctoral degree in May 2017.

 ----